If You’re A First Time Pool Owner, This Is My DIY Pool Service Guide Especially For You…

 The Kreepy Krauly has been the best investment I’ve made to help keep my pool clean and serviced.

-What beginners will learn on the Pool Service All guide are the basics on pool chemicals, tools, maintenance, tips, and lessons learned the hard way that will help you to avoid significant and costly pool problems.
+What first time pool owners will learn on the Pool Service All guides are the basics on pool accessories, pool tools, maintenance, tips, and lessons learned the hard way that will help you avoid significant and costly pool problems.

 Now, let me answer some common questions I get asked…